Advanced Scheduling Strategies for Distributed Quantum Computing Jobs: Scheduling Methods

-Among all such subsets, it minimizes the total execution time of the parallelized DQC jobs:

-This procedure ensures that the scheduler simultaneously maximizes QPU utilization and minimizes execution time at each scheduling step, continuing until all DQC jobs in the current time window have been scheduled.
+This procedure ensures that the scheduler simultaneously maximizes QPU utilization and minimizes total execution time at each scheduling step until all DQC jobs in the time slot have been scheduled.